You are now in the main content area

 Please note: Accessibility barriers may still exist, however it is not possible to detect all barriers with an automated tool.
 Even the best automated accessibility tools can only detect up to 40% of all issues!
 Accessibility is about human experience.

-The page outline, similar to the table of contents for a book, gives a visual idea of how each part is interconnected.
+The Outline tab displays the page's heading structure, similar to the table of contents for a book, gives a visual idea of how each part is interconnected.
 Headings should always be structured in a way that conveys hierarchy.
 Headings should never skip levels.

 Learn more about heading structure.

-Readability can be enabled within the Settings tab.
-The accessibility checker calculates the readability score from all paragraph and list content within the main content area.
+The readability feature calculates the readability score from all paragraph and list content within the main content area.
 The readability score gives you an idea on how easy it will be for someone to read your page.
-It is based on the average length of sentences and words on your page, using a formula known as the Flesch reading-ease test (Wikipedia). (external link)
+It is based on the average length of sentences and words on your page, using a formula known as the Flesch reading-ease test.
+The readability score will appear in the Outline panel.
+Some notes about the readability score:

 • Sentences that are too long negatively impact the readability score.